Customer support is paramount to keeping your organization’s lights on.

 No offense, but the last thing your customers want to do is call your customer support team.
 It’s time-consuming and they’d rather find answers themselves.
 Not only that but the more time your CS team spends on the phone fielding questions, the more your support costs rise.

-The solution lies within well-built self-help reference content.
-Focusing on quality reference content empowers customers to answer their own questions and, when support calls do get to your CS team, customer support will have equally smooth points of reference to guide users to answers.
+The solution lies within well-built self-help learning content.
+Focusing on quality learning content empowers customers to answer their own questions and, when support calls do get to your CS team, customer support will have equally smooth points of reference to guide users to answers.

-But, what does well-built reference content look like?
+But, what does well-built learning content look like?
 There are two distinct attributes that set it apart from disorganized content populating too many product “help” sections.

 Create Content That’s Findable (Searchable, Too)